Doctor insights on:

 Bone Spur On Tailbone

 Bone is a living growing tissue made mostly of collagen (protein that provides soft framework) & the mineral calcium phosphate that adds strength & hardens the framework.
 Two types of bone are found in the body; cortical (dense compact outer layer) & trabecular (makes up inner layer, ...Read more

 Likely bony spur.: Bony spurs develop as one gets older, from wear and tear on joints, etc. These are bony projections that form along joint margins.
 This can also happen in the neck and spinal column.
-They are important to note since they can be near nerves. ...Read more
+Spurs can also appear on the feet, along toes, the heel, as well as on the hands.
+In extreme cases bone spurs have grown along a person's entire skeletal structure.
+They're important since they can be near nerves. ...Read more